 Having topped up with enough water for the night we climbed over another col into the next valley which was lined with cliffs as far as the eye could see.
 More visions of Colorado.
 We were walking along the left-hand rim with great views down into the now uninhabited valley.

 Along the way we spotted lots of ‘praying mantis’ type insects…..

 The dirt track kept high until it met a road coming from nowhere and apparently going nowhere.
 This zigzagged down into the valley of Canadas which at one time must have been a thriving agricultural area.
 Now only a few olive fields and walnut orchards survive.
 There were however some fig and almond trees by the roadside to provide us with some snacks on the way.

 Getting tired as the day wore on, this valley goes on for miles, we spotted a suitable flat piece of land next to an old casa for camping, The Fuente Sacaras would have to wait till the morning, we had enough water for the evening’s cooking.

 Unfortunately the ground we had chosen was full of those very prickly, round, mine-like burrs which are not good for pitching on.
-As it happened I came across the key for the rat infested house and we salvaged some plastic proven bags to underlie the tent – problem solved.
+As it happened I came across the key to the rat infested house and we salvaged some plastic proven bags to underlie the tent – problem solved.
 A couple of chairs and a table also proved useful for supper!
-Beautiful sunset over the cliffs and soon the full moon was illuminating the valley.
-Magic.
+A Beautiful sunset over the cliffs, and soon the full moon was illuminating the valley.